 - bold main keywords and expressions and ideas.

-5. Don’t make it too short neither too long
+5. Don’t make it too short nor too long

 We also know that the shorter the content is, the more likely the readers will read it.

-From SEO point of view however, it’s better to have at least 500 words per page.
+From an SEO point of view, however, it’s better to have at least 500 words per page.

 Some companies and e-shops even prefer to put additional “filling” content on the landing pages just for “SEO purpose”.

 Think of the most direct and simple way to say what you’re trying to say.

 6. Find the right balanced writing style